-In 2006, the Committee recommended Resolution number 07-2006 to the CACP, which it passed.
-The Resolution asked that all police services in Canada consider adopting the principles incorporated in the Ontario Provincial Police Lost/Missing Persons Manual, and
+In 2006, the Committee recommended

+Resolution number 07-2006 to the CACP, which it passed.

+The Resolution asked that all police services in Canada consider adopting the principles incorporated in the

+Ontario Provincial Police Lost/Missing Persons Manual, and

 1 specifically, with respect to Aboriginal and marginalized 2 people.
-3 We have provided the Commission with a copy of this Resolution and its associated commentary pursuant 4 5 to Rule 33 of the legal path.
-You'll also note that during the Quebec 6 City hearing regarding oversight and accountability of the 7 8 criminal justice system, Ms. Ellen Gabriel referenced this 9 Resolution in her testimony.
-10 She indicated that he thought the CACP still had to move on this, and there was also cross-11 examination by Ms. Brass where you heard some police 12 13 services had instituted some procedures with regards to 14 missing women.
-15 For your reference -- due to time I won't 16 go through that in detail but it is pages 26 and 151 of communities that the police were not doing enough when they responded to missing persons.
-Further, Canadian police leaders and Canadians were concerned about the number of Aboriginal women who were reported missing or murdered in Canada.
-The Committee concluded, based on community reviews of missing person policies, as well as recommendations from various inquiries and reports, that many police policies had a degree of bias, or stereotyping in them which played a role in the nature and degree of police responses to missing person cases involving people from Aboriginal and marginalized groups.
-Appropriate and effective protocols were needed so that investigations were sensitive to the concerns and circumstances of Aboriginal and marginalized people who were reported missing.
-At the time, the Ontario Provincial Police, or OPP, had produced a Lost/Missing Persons Manual for dealing with missing persons that was based on the principles of cultural sensitivity, respect, compassion, and empathy.
-This is why the OPP Lost and Missing Persons Manual was identified in the Resolution, and a copy of that manual was provided to all CACP members to access as a resource.
-The Committee was committed to creating a more effective police investigative environment around lost or missing Aboriginal or marginalized people, and also raised this resolution with the Minister of Justice at the time.

-As I mentioned earlier, the CACP does not have the ability to force a police service to do anything.
-We don't say this as an excuse, but it's the reality the CACP faces.
-However, I do think it important to discuss why the CACP passed this Resolution in the first place.
-The Resolution was requested by the committee as there was a significant feeling in Aboriginal
+3 We have provided the Commission with a copy 4 of this Resolution and its associated commentary pursuant 5 to Rule 33 of the legal path.
+6 You'll also note that during the Quebec 7 City hearing regarding oversight and accountability of the 8 criminal justice system, Ms. Ellen Gabriel referenced this 9 Resolution in her testimony.
+10 She indicated that he thought the CACP 11 still had to move on this, and there was also cross- 12 examination by Ms. Brass where you heard some police 13 services had instituted some procedures with regards to 14 missing women.
+15 For your reference due to time I won't 16 go through that in detail but it is pages 26 and 151 of 17 Volume 4 of the mixed Part 2 and 3 hearing transcripts.
+18 As I mentioned earlier, the CACP does not 19 have the ability to force a police service to do anything.
+20 We don't say this as an excuse, but it's the reality the 21 CACP faces.
+However, I do think it important to discuss 22 why the CACP passed this Resolution in the first place.
+23 The Resolution was requested by the 24 committee as there was a significant feeling in Aboriginal 25 communities that the police were not doing enough when